ASproson/cyberpunk-skip-launcher-intro/README.md

 # Cyberpunk Skip the Launcher && Intro

-In Steam right click the game in your library select `Properties...`
+In Steam right click the game in your library and select `Properties...`

 In the `General` section scroll to the bottom and find `LAUNCH OPTIONS` then paste in this line: